Agile testing is applying agile approaches to software testing act ivies during Agile software development with approaches like Scrum.

 This article discusses the differences between quality assurance and software testing.
 If the developer uses techniques like TDD to prove that his program can work, you shouldn’t ask him to prove the opposite.
 This article advocates having a separate software testing function, even if you are using an Agile software development approach like Scrum.

-It’s fairly hard to know what solid testing is all about within Agile and Scrum teams.
-What traditional practices are fine to continue, which ones need modification and what totally new approaches are necessary.
-Moving from traditional to agile testing is often a high-wire balancing act to some degree with no clear direction.
+It is fairly hard to know what solid software testing is all about within Agile and Scrum teams.
+What traditional software testing practices are fine to continue, which ones need modification and what totally new approaches are necessary.
+Moving from traditional testing to agile testing is often a high-wire balancing act to some degree with no clear direction.

 Backlog refinement is an important part of the Scrum team activity as it allows to gain a shared understanding of the work flow.
 Behavior-Driven Development (BDD) is a technique that use a business language to define acceptance testing (test cases) of requirements.
 In this article, Zia Malik explains how teams can use BDD to support product backlog refinement.